Higher Galois theory: Galois theory

 \begin{remark} An example of a $1$-topos for which $\phi$ is not connected was constructed by Kennison in \cite[Example 4.16]{Kennison}, showing that the local connectedness assumption in Theorem~\ref{thm:galois} cannot be dropped.
 On the other hand, $\phi$ may be $n$-connected even if $\Pi_n\scr X$ is not constant: if $\scr X=\Shv(\Q)$, then $\phi$ is an equivalence of $\infty$-topoi (but \eqref{eqn:phi} fails to be fully faithful for $n=0$). \end{remark}

-If $\scr X$ is an $\infty$-topos and $n\geq 0$, denote by $\EM_n(\scr X)$ the category of Eilenberg--Mac Lane objects of degree $n$ in $\scr X$.
+If $\scr X$ is an $\infty$-topos and $n\geq 0$, denote by $\EM_n(\scr X)\subset\scr X_{*/}$ the category of Eilenberg--Mac Lane objects of degree $n$ in $\scr X$.

 \begin{corollary} Let $\scr X$ be a locally connected $\infty$-topos and let $n\geq 0$.
-Then the functor
+Then the functors

-is fully faithful and identifies split local systems with locally constant objects.
+are fully faithful and identify split local systems (resp.\ local systems) with locally constant sheaves (resp.\ with filtered colimits of locally constant sheaves).
 If moreover $\scr X$ is locally simply connected, then all local systems of Eilenberg--Mac Lane objects are split. \end{corollary}